This file is Copyright 2021 Volatility Foundation and licensed under the Volatility Software License 1.0

 [docs]class DescStateEnum(Enum): desc_miss = -1 # ID mismatch (pseudo state) desc_reserved = 0x0 # reserved, in use by writer desc_committed = 0x1 # committed by writer, could get reopened desc_finalized = 0x2 # committed, no further modification allowed desc_reusable = 0x3 # free, not yet used by any writer

-[docs]class ABCKmsg(ABC): """Kernel log buffer reader""" LEVELS = ( "emerg", # system is unusable "alert", # action must be taken immediately "crit", # critical conditions "err", # error conditions "warn", # warning conditions "notice", # normal but significant condition "info", # informational "debug", # debug-level messages ) FACILITIES = ( "kern", # kernel messages "user", # random user-level messages "mail", # mail system "daemon", # system daemons "auth", # security/authorization messages "syslog", # messages generated internally by syslogd "lpr", # line printer subsystem "news", # network news subsystem "uucp", # UUCP subsystem "cron", # clock daemon "authpriv", # security/authorization messages (private) "ftp", # FTP daemon ) def __init__( self, context: interfaces.context.ContextInterface, config: interfaces.configuration.HierarchicalDict, ): self._context = context self._config = config self.vmlinux = context.modules[self._config["kernel"]] self.layer_name = self.vmlinux.layer_name # type: ignore self.long_unsigned_int_size = self.vmlinux.get_type("long unsigned int").size
+[docs]class ABCKmsg(ABC): """Kernel log buffer reader""" LEVELS = ( "emerg", # system is unusable "alert", # action must be taken immediately "crit", # critical conditions "err", # error conditions "warn", # warning conditions "notice", # normal but significant condition "info", # informational "debug", # debug-level messages ) FACILITIES = ( "kern", # kernel messages "user", # random user-level messages "mail", # mail system "daemon", # system daemons "auth", # security/authorization messages "syslog", # messages generated internally by syslogd "lpr", # line printer subsystem "news", # network news subsystem "uucp", # UUCP subsystem "cron", # clock daemon "authpriv", # security/authorization messages (private) "ftp", # FTP daemon ) def __init__( self, context: interfaces.context.ContextInterface, config: interfaces.configuration.HierarchicalDict, ): self._context = context self._config = config self.vmlinux = context.modules[self._config["kernel"]] self.layer_name = self.vmlinux.layer_name # type: ignore self.long_unsigned_int_size = self.vmlinux.get_type("pointer").size

 [docs] @classmethod def run_all( cls, context: interfaces.context.ContextInterface, config: interfaces.configuration.HierarchicalDict, ) -> Iterator[Tuple[str, str, str, str, str]]: """It calls each subclass symtab_checks() to test the required conditions to that specific kernel implementation.
 Args: context: The volatility3 context on which to operate config: Core configuration Yields: The kmsg records.
 Same as run() """ vmlinux = context.modules[config["kernel"]] kmsg_inst = None # type: ignore for subclass in class_subclasses(cls): if not subclass.symtab_checks(vmlinux=vmlinux): vollog.log( constants.LOGLEVEL_VVVV, "Kmsg implementation '%s' doesn't match this memory dump", subclass.__name__, ) continue vollog.log( constants.LOGLEVEL_VVVV, "Kmsg implementation '%s' matches!", subclass.__name__, ) kmsg_inst = subclass(context=context, config=config) yield from kmsg_inst.run() # So far, it only allows a single implementation to be executed for each # specific kernel. break if kmsg_inst is None: vollog.error("Unsupported kernel ring buffer implementation")